Moduli space of meromorphic differentials with marked horizontal separatrices: Introduction

-\begin{itemize} \item If there exists $i\in \{1,\dots ,r\}$ such that $n_i=-1$, then $\mathcal{H}^{hor}$ is connected. \item If all $n_i$ are different from $-1$ and if there are at most two odd degree singularities, then there are $N$ connected components of $\mathcal{H}^{hor}$ that are distinguished by an invariant easily computable in terms of the flat structure. \item Otherwise, there are $2N$ connected components of $\mathcal{H}^{hor}$ that are distinguished by an invariant easily computable in terms of the flat structure.\end{itemize} \end{theorem} The topological invariant that distinguish the connected components $\mathcal{H}^{hor}$ will be defined in Section~\ref{zero:genus}.
+\begin{itemize} \item If there exists $i\in \{1,\dots ,r\}$ such that $n_i=-1$, then $\mathcal{H}^{hor}$ is connected. \item If all $n_i$ are different from $-1$ and if there are at most two odd degree singularities, then there are $N$ connected components of $\mathcal{H}^{hor}$ that are distinguished by the invariant $\Phi$ defined in Section~\ref{zero:genus}. \item Otherwise, there are $2N$ connected components of $\mathcal{H}^{hor}$ that are distinguished by the invariant $(\Phi,Sp)$. \end{itemize} \end{theorem} The topological invariant $\Phi$ in the above theorem is easily computable in terms of the flat structure.
+The idea is to look at indices of the Gauss map modulo relevant integers for a certain collection of paths.